komodorio/komocli/README.md

 # Roadmap, Ideas, TODOs

-- add unit-tests
-- have nicer CLI param for port forward, more kubectl-like
+- support service as PF specification
+- deal with `0` as local port leading to random port

 - make sure --help is meaningful
-- support service as PF specification
 - test when wrong agent ID
 - test when agent is down
 - test when agent shuts down mid-session
 - test when container shuts down mid-session
 - test when CLI shuts down mid-session

-- deal with `0` as local port leading to random port
+- add unit-tests